 How are the Ratings Used in Practise ?

 All the financial institutions in the world analyze the credit worthiness of the Countries in which they want to take investment exposure.
-For example, before taking a decision to invest ‘x’ million / billion dollars in India, the respective investment bank would want to analyze if India is credit worthy to give good return on the money invested by the bank.
-In order to perform the analysis, financial institutions build complicated credit analysis decision models which take into consideration the Credit Rating issued by various reputed CRA.
-Amongst the most used CRAs are S&P, Fitch & Moody’s.
+For example, before taking a decision to invest in India, the respective investment bank would want to analyze India’s credit worthiness to conclude if it would be a good investment or business outcome.
+In order to perform the analysis, financial institutions build comprehensive credit analysis decision models in which one of the key input is also the rating issued by reputed CRA for the respective country.

-2. Less allocation of investments – International investment banks & pension funds diversify their investment allocation across different countries to reduce the risk of excessive exposure of single country on the overall portfolio and to prevent a particular country’s economic conditions materially influence upon the health of the overall portfolio.
-The credit rating of a country widely influences how much percentage of funds an investment bank would invest in that country.
+- Less allocation of investments and Capital – International investment banks & pension funds diversify their investment allocation across different countries to reduce the risk of excessive exposure to a single country on the overall portfolio.
+The credit rating of a country widely influences how much percentage of the funds would get allocated to a specific country.
 Generally, low risk countries enjoy higher allocation of investments compared to high risk countries.
-If a country gets downgraded, it would result in reshuffling of investments from the respective country in favour of other countries and hence preventing any further flows of capital into the downgraded country or countries having a poor credit rating.
+If a country gets downgraded, it would result in reshuffling of investments from the respective country in favour of other countries and hence preventing any further flows of capital into the downgraded country.

-4. Flight of Capital Outside India – If a country gets downgraded, international investment banks would revisit their investments in such country and it is very possible that they may decide to sell of their holdings in the downgraded country and invest it in other countries.
-This would involve a flight of capital from the country screwing up the Balance of Payments position of India.
+Flight of Capital Outside India – If a country gets downgraded, international institutions would revisit their investments in such country and it is likely that they may want to trim their holdings in the downgraded country and invest it in other countries.
+This would involve a flight of capital from the country, negatively impacting the Balance of Payments position of the country

-6. Currency Depreciation – If India’s credit ratings would be downgraded, it would indirectly result in further depreciation of Indian Rupee for obvious reasons.
-Investors would find India as a more risky investment destination and would result in less demand or rather reduction in demand for Indian currency – hence posing additional pressures on the currency.
+Currency Depreciation – If country’s credit ratings downgrade has an immediate impact on the depreciation of its currency as a downgraded country would have find lesser demand for its currency.
 For more details on currency depreciation, please read Rupee Depreciation- – How Does it Affect YOU.

 Though it is vital to know the consequences of a credit downgrade on the country and the residents, but at the same time it is important to know that a downgrade is not permanent.
 It comes when the financial position of a country deteriorates.
 If the associated elements which have resulted in the deterioration of the financial position are rectified, the health will get restored – resulting in reinstating of the credit rating – or a Credit Rating Upgrade.
 For now, it is a wait and watch game to see how fast the economy comes back to its foot after the COVID shock.